jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Ah, much better.
 We make our customer feel better, and set better expectations, so we end up in a more valuable conversation.

-Now I know what you're thinking - yes, some people don't look or research their questions.
-But the volume we've cut down on more than offsets this number.

-## Customers that connect with us, stay longer.

-Early on, one of my fears with the Heavy Ass Weight approach was that if we weren't speaking with as many customers, we would lose our connection with them, which we'd spent years to build.

-In our research, we're finding that connection to our team and our brand is one of the big reasons customers choose us.

-And I don't think we're special in this regard - I'd bet your customers feel the same way as well.

-So now I want to show you how you can use the Heavy Weight approach to actually improve the connections you are making with your customers.

 ## Focus on Them, Not Us

-In the light-weight approach, customers that don't email support, don't connect with us.
+One of the major flaws with the light-weight approach is that it's possible that customers that don't email support, don't connect with us.
 So we might even "cold email" them, practically beg them to talk to us, just to make sure they get the personal touch.

 This is making the focus all about us, instead of about what the customer actually needs.

-The Heavy Weight approach, instead, connects with even self-service customers with resources crafted in our own voice.
-Even if they never email us for support, they get to know our personality and brand through our webinars, support videos, and documentation.
+## It is possible to scale connections

+The big turning point, or change in my thinking, was the discovery that making a connection doesn't have to be a manual process.
+Connections are being created when new customers use our support resources, because those are forms of communication!

+So we started focusing on the connection points we were creating in our support process, and starting thinking about how we could both scale and improve those.

+## Welcome to Wistia video

+This is where we started.
+After a new user signs up, they are presented with this video, which introduces each member of the team.

+## Welcome Video Stats

+These are the stats for that video (we recently replaced it, because our tiny team has been growing).
+So this means that 30% of the new free accounts that sign up get an introduction to all of us before they EVER touch the product.

 ## Pictures of us

-We also don't want our customers to connect only with our support folks - there are a lot of people who put their time and passion into building our product, and we want our customers to get to know them as well.
+In the past, the actual relationship with the customer has solely existed with the support team.
+But we wanted to branch out beyond that.
+There are a lot of people who put their time and passion into building our product, and we want our customers to get to know them as well.

-Our onboarding and support videos show off the faces from all around the company (the slides behind me).
-These are included in the heavy weight resources our new users have access to from minute one, before they are in need of support.
+So incorporating faces from all around the company into our videos has been hugely important. (the slides behind me) These are included in the heavy weight resources our new users have access to from minute one, before they are in need of support.